MINING INFRASTRUCTURE INVESTMENT SUPPORT PROJECT

 Interested eligible candidates must provide information indicating that they are qualified to perform the Services and are invited to submit their CVs, including education background, employment records, discretion and experience of similar assignments, previous remuneration, etc along with two reference letters and copies of diploma and certificates.

-Interested candidates must submit their applications to the address below not later than 15:00 hours (Ulaanbaatar time) January 05, 2015:
+Interested candidates must submit their applications to the address below (in person, or by mail, or by fax, or by e-mail) not later than 11:00 hours (Ulaanbaatar time) June 10, 2019:

 Arig Center building, Suits # 401, Jamyan Gun Street-10, Khoroo 1,